rahmantoks/MyLibrarySystem/Docs/01_RequirementSpecification.md

 * Only authorized library staff members shall have access to perform inventory management actions.
 * Access control measures shall be in place to protect the integrity of the inventory data.

+### 3.1.4 Generating Reports
+**ID:** FR-004
+**Title:** Generating Reports
+**Description:** The system shall provide functionality to generate a variety of reports to help library staff and administrators monitor and analyze library operations and collections effectively.
+**Actions**
+**Access Control**

+### 3.1.4 Placing Reservations
+**ID:** FR-005
+**Title:** Placing Reservations
+**Description:** The system shall provide functionality for library patrons to place holds or reservations on library materials that are currently checked out or unavailable.
+This feature enables patrons to reserve materials for future borrowing.
+**Actions:**
+**1. Predefined Reports:**
+* The system shall offer a set of predefined reports commonly needed for library management, including but not limited to:
+  1. Inventory Summary Report: A summary of the library's entire collection, categorized by type, status, and location.
+  2. Patron Activity Report: A report detailing patron borrowing and return activities.
+  3. Overdue Materials Report: A list of materials that are currently overdue, including patron details.
+  4. Usage Statistics Report: Statistical data on the library's most borrowed materials, popular genres, and patron demographics.

+**2. Custom Report Creation:**
+* Library staff and administrators shall have the ability to create custom reports by selecting specific data fields and criteria to include.
+* Custom reports shall be savable and reusable for future reference.

+**3. Report Scheduling:**
+* The system shall allow scheduled generation of reports, such as weekly or monthly, and the automatic delivery of these reports to designated recipients via email.

+**4. Export and Printing:**
+* Generated reports shall be exportable in common formats (e.g., PDF, Excel) and printable for physical records and sharing with stakeholders.

+**Report Parameters and Filters:**
+**1. Report Parameters:**
+* The system shall prompt users to input necessary parameters when generating custom reports, including date ranges, material types, and other relevant filters.

 ### 3.1.4 Functional Requirements
 **ID:**
 **Title:**
 **Description:**
 **Actions**
 **Access Control**

+### Access Control:
+Access to report generation and customization shall be controlled by user roles and permissions, ensuring that only authorized staff and administrators can create and view reports.

 ## 3.2 Non-Functional Requirements